Event: 85th Tennessee Women's Amateur Championship

 Host Site: Memphis National Golf Club - Memphis, Tennessee

 Playing Dates: June 12-16, 2017

-The 85th Tennessee Women’s Amateur Championship was a five-day affair at Memphis National Golf Club.
+The 85th Tennessee Women’s Amateur Championship is a five-day affair at Memphis National Golf Club.
 The Championship began with 36 holes of stroke play to determine the seeding for match play.
 Today featured the first round of match play.
 The winner of the championship bracket will have their name engraved on the Scott L. Probasco Trophy that is on permanent display at Golf House Tennessee.
 There is a Championship and Flighted division.

 About the Tennessee Golf Association